RobertGheo/dApp-OnlineVote/README.md

 # TSI- Online Voting Dapp

-A descentralised onlive voting system developed on the Elrond Network
+A decentralised online voting system developed on the Elrond Network.

 See [TSI app](https://my-app-629tx.ondigitalocean.app/) for live demo.